From an educator, for all the educators around the world

 04

-Whether building from scratch or evolving an existing STEM vision — we tailor the work to your context, staffing, and goals.
+Whether starting from scratch or evolving an existing STEM vision, overSTEMed tailors the program to your community, staffing, and goals across the K-12 journey.

-These anonymized examples reflect the kinds of school partnerships overSTEMED is designed to support — across curriculum, teacher development, AI integration, and learning-space strategy.
+Three anonymized examples of overSTEMed at work across curriculum, teacher development, AI integration, and makerspace design.

 01Boarding · Middle & Upper